rzanca/bombcrypto-multibot/README.en.md

   - All = Send all heroes by new button
 - All runtimes can be configured
 - Refresh the page as set time
+- Automatic update with backup of configuration files

 ## Installation Tutorial